crake7/Defensor-Fortis-/README.md

 ## How-to

-Each folder is provided with a text file named ```"howto"``` which explains how to use each program in detail.
+Each folder is provided with a text file named ```howto``` which explains how to use each program in detail.

 ## Requirements